 Although speculative fetches reduce the latency in the case of a snoop miss, there is a bandwidth and power penalty because of the additional transactions on a snoop hit.
-Therefore, only enable speculative fetches where you expect most snoops to miss.
+Therefore, you can disable speculative fetches where you expect a significant number of snoops to hit.
 You can use the Speculation Control Register to disable speculative fetches for a master or a slave interface.
 For example, you can disable speculative fetches for transactions from a master that is not latency sensitive.
 See Speculation Control Register on page 3-9.